 In the US there are around 700,000 people living with a brain tumor compared to 37,000,000 people living with migraine.
-(1,2) Yet the symptoms are remarkably similar.
-They are so similar in fact that many people with migraine are rushed to hospital fearing the worst.
+(1,2) Yet the symptoms are similar and easily confused.
+They are so similar in fact that many people with their first migraine are rushed to hospital fearing the worst.

-If you experience a sudden attack where you experience pins and needles, blurred vision, colored spots and patterns, cognitive impairment, memory loss, slurred speech or even difficulty walking it is enough to cause serious concern.
-Combine all this with a debilitating headache and it’s understandable why you might rush to the hospital.
+If you experience a sudden attack where you experience pins and needles, blurred vision, colored spots and patterns, cognitive impairment, memory loss, slurred speech or even difficulty walking it will cause serious concern.
+Combine all this with a skull crushing headache and it’s understandable why you might rush to the hospital.

 When are symptoms like this a sign of something life threatening like a brain tumor or from something else like a migraine?

 A brain tumor occurs when abnormal cells form in the brain.
 In a healthy brain, cells follow a normal cycle of ageing, death and replacement by new cells.
 With tumors, this process is interrupted.
 (3)

 The tumor cells continue to grow without dying even though the body doesn’t need them.
 As the tumor grows it takes up space within the skull and interferes with normal brain activity.